mlab817/faqs/src/sugar-regulatory-administration/what-major-actions-has-sra-undertaken-to-improve-its-absorptive-capacity.md

 ---
  title: What major actions has SRA undertaken to improve its absorptive capacity?

-tags: ["major","actions","sra","undertaken","improve","absorptive","capacity"]

  ---

-### Sugar Regulatory Administration
+## Sugar Regulatory Administration

-## What major actions has SRA undertaken to improve its absorptive capacity?
+# What major actions has SRA undertaken to improve its absorptive capacity?

  - SRA has been working on further improving its partnership with MDDCs, planters' associations, sugar mills, other industry organizations in the implementation of the Block Farm, Farm Support, Infrastructure and Socialized Credit Programs aside from hiring contractual field personnel to augment its current workforce.